jasonslyvia/vscode-iconfont-preview/README.md

 Currently this extension should be used in conjunction with [iconfont.cn](iconfont.cn), but it should be easy to applied to other kind of iconfont services with svg fallback support.

+## Known Limitations

+If you define multiple iconfont(ie. using `@font-family` directive) in one file, only the first one will be parsed.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.1.0